lemrey/sdk-nrf/applications/thread_border_router/README.rst

       1 packets transmitted, 1 packets received.
 Packet loss = 0.0%.
 Round-trip min/avg/max = 23/23.0/23 ms.
       Done

+   Use the same command in the Thread node console.
-   Repeat command from Thread node, the console output should be the same.
+   The resulting console output should be the same.

 #.
 Resolve a hostname on the IPv4 network.
    DNS server address can also be provided as an IPv4 address:

    .. code-block:: console